wendyverdonk93/docs/content/integrations/plugins/opencart/manual.md

 ### 2. Installation
 1. For security, always create backup of your OpenCart application.
 2. Download the Plugin_OpenCart_3.x.x.ocmod.zip.
-3. Login into your backend and navigate to _Extensions_ → _Installer_.
+3. Log in to your backend and navigate to _Extensions_ → _Installer_.
 4. Click on the upload button and select in your computer the downloaded file.
 5. Wait until the installation process finish.
 6. Click in the menu item Dashboard.